chtoucas/Narvalo.NET/docs/issues.md

   of fields when using `default` (`Error` is then null which is not good at all).
   Conclusion: We should always default to OK (the default instance will have a null `Value` case we already handle).
+- Add note on the size on the structs.
 - T4: If the monad is nullable, check that we handle all null's.
 Auto-generate tests for null-guards.
 Affects only `Either<T1, T2>` <- we should check that the behaviour in Either.Shadowing is the same as in the auto-generated